Skip to content

 Available on demand from version 1.55 for Java, JavaScript, and TypeScript applications in JetBrains IDE.
 Support for additional languages and IDEs will be coming soon.

 The Lightrun Autonomous Debugger uses an AI model that analyzes data, recognizes patterns, and makes predictions or decisions to automate and enhance tasks.
 By default, it is set to use Lightrun’s OpenAI account.
-No setup is required unless you want to use your own provider.
-This guide outlines how administrators can configure a custom AI model, such as a company OpenAI key or a Private Azure OpenAI deployment.
+This guide outlines how administrators can configure a custom AI model, such as a company OpenAI key or a Private Azure OpenAI deployment in the Lightrun Management Portal.

 Supported AI model providers